 GeneCards Summary for JUP Gene

 JUP (Junction Plakoglobin) is a Protein Coding gene.
-Diseases associated with JUP include arrhythmogenic right ventricular dysplasia 12 and naxos disease.
+Diseases associated with JUP include naxos disease and arrhythmogenic right ventricular dysplasia 12.
 Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
 An important paralog of this gene is CTNNB1.

 UniProtKB/Swiss-Prot Summary for JUP Gene